omilletlab/MR_SHIFT/README.md

 Save the simulation or fit results.

 ## Example
-This repository includes an example TopSpin-style data folder named: 1
+This repository includes an example TopSpin-style data folder named: 1. with a 1D 31P experiment.

 To open the example dataset in MR-SHIFT, use the following settings in the app:
 Path: .